Skip to main content

 pub async fn get_public_stats(ctx: &QueryContext) -> Result<Stats> {

-// Anyone can call this, no token required
+// Public endpoint; no token required

 sqlx::query_as!(Stats, "SELECT count(*) as total FROM orders")